 - It looks really good and I like how my pictures turned out.

 I started this project 16 years ago!!!
-As in I started working on it in another decade, heck I started working on it in another millennium!
+As in I started working on it in another decade!

-I got the table when I moved out of my parents house at 21.
+I got the table when I moved out of my parent’s house at 21.
 One of my sisters was moving in with her boyfriend then and she gave me some of her old furniture.
 The little table used to belong to my parents.
 I think it was part of their bedroom suite.
-Somewhere in its history the mahogany table had been painted white.
-By that time already a long time ago.
+Somewhere in its history, the mahogany table had been painted white.
+When it came in my possession that was already a long time ago.

 It stayed ‘white’ with me for some time too.
 And then I decided to strip it, because making it all shiny and lovely mahogany seemed like a good idea.